StefanoAnzolut/business-guide/source/account/signature-reminders.rst

 Your team no longer needs to follow up on pending signatures.
 As an admin, you can activate signature reminders for them, and we’ll send them by e-mail to everyone who hasn’t signed.
 Be sure to inform your team before activating signature reminders.

 ..
 NOTE::
-  We’ll start counting on the day the document is uploaded and not the day the signature invitation is sent.
+  We’ll start counting on the day the document is uploaded, not the day the signature invitation is sent.

 To activate signature reminders for your Skribble Business members: